Breast cancer care in Kansas City

 For some women, their scar may be an empowering sign of conquering breast cancer.
 For other women, however, it can have an effect on their self-confidence, intimacy and body image.
 That's why we offer additional options for breast surgery that allow us to place the surgical incision in a location that is difficult to see.
 When the incision heals, the scar is not visible.

-Not every patient is a candidate for the hidden scar technique.
-It depends on the breast's size and shape and the tumor's location.
+Candidacy for this surgery depends on the breast's size and shape and the tumor's location.
 Other factors are considered, as well.
 You may be a candidate if:

 Lymphedema treatment

 Lymphedema occurs when lymph fluid does not correctly drain.
 This causes a buildup of fluid, which leads to swelling.
-Lymphedema may result for certain patients around the site of their cancer treatment.
-As part of our cancer rehabilitation program, we provide lymphedema treatment that focuses on reducing swelling.
+Lymphedema may result for certain people around the site of their cancer treatment.
+As part of our cancer rehabilitation program, we provide lymphedema treatment that focuses on reducing your swelling.

 Additional support resources